sghoweri/ascmats.github.io/usingHAui.md

 <img src="images/HA_UI_dropdown.png" width="600">

+(WARNING: ALL MATS HAVE SLIGHTLY DIFFERENT SENSITIVITY, take all weight values below as rough estimates as they could differ greatly from one mat to another.)

 This component sets the sensitivity of the mat from a drop down menu.
 The five options are long to help explain them in the UI, the options are:

 **1) Low weight object (<1 lb) on an uncovered mat, or a heavy weight object on a heavy weight covered mat (e.g. adult human with mat under mattress).
 Very sensitive, may cause false triggering**